-Each dependent must be entered as a "Dependent/ Qualifying Person".
+Each dependent must be entered as a "Dependent/ Qualifying Person" in TaxSlayer.
 Claiming dependents is very important for several tax benefits.
-Dependents are classified as either a qualifying child or a qualifying relative.
+Every dependent is classified as either a qualifying child or a qualifying relative.
 Spouses are not dependents.

 There are several tests for determining dependency: